The ultimate guide to hosting a kids' birthday parties

 Don't forget to invite siblings, too

-To make your guests’ life easier, let them know that their other children are more than welcome to attend the party.
-They’ll be grateful that they don’t have to find another activity for their other kids and can instead bring them to the celebrations.
+To make your guests’ lives easier, let them know that their other children are more than welcome to attend the party.
+They’ll be grateful that they don’t have to find another activity for their other kids and can bring them to the celebrations instead.

 DO have fun